back to blog

 To understand this, let’s look at how we measure impact.
 We compare agents’ response times when using automated responses against their response times when not using automated responses.
 The difference in time is the impact—it’s the time savings we can credit to the automation.

 Without automation, agents are not manually typing greeting and closing messages for every conversation.
 Rather they’re copying and pasting from notepad or word documents containing their favorite messages.
 Agents are effective at this because they do it several times per conversation.
 They know exactly where their favorite messages are located, and they can quickly copy and paste them into their chat window.
 Each greeting or closing message might take an agent 2 seconds.
-When we automate those types of messages, all we are actually automating is the 2 second copy/paste.
+When we automate those types of messages, all we are actually automating is the 2-second copy/paste.
 So when we see automation rates of 10-20%, we are likely only seeing a minimal impact on agent performance.

 The impact lies in automating the middle of the conversation.